Practical Differentially Private Hyperparameter Tuning with Subsampling: Experimental Results

-\para{Learning rate tuning.} Figure~\ref{fig:figure_tune_lr} summerizes the results for learning rate tuning using our methods and the baseline method by~\citet{papernot2021}.
-The hyperaparameter grid is specified in Table~\ref{tab:data_sets} (Appendix~\ref{sec:tables}).
-We fix the subsampling ratio $\gamma$ and the number of epochs to the values given in Table~\ref{tab:lr_exp_param} (Appendix~\ref{sec:tables}) for all models.
-The batch sizes in the submodels are fixed by scaling with $\gamma$ with the corresponding dataset sizes.
-For example, for $q=0.1$, $\gamma=0.0213$ on MNIST dataset, the Poisson subsampling of DP-SGD gives in expectation batch size of 128 in the tuning phase for our methods.
-The scaled expected batch sizes for the final model of variant 1 and 2 are 1150, 1278 respectively.
-The learning rate grid size is either 9 or 10, and we use $\mu=15$ (the expected number of candidate models the tuning algorithm trains), which is sufficiently large to include a good candidate with a large probability.
+\para{Learning rate tuning.} Figures~\ref{fig:figure_tune_lr_dp_sgd} and~\ref{fig:figure_tune_lr_dp_adam} summarize the results for learning rate tuning using our methods and the baseline method by~\citet{papernot2021}.
+The learning rate grid size is either 9 or 10 and the grid values are specified in Table~\ref{tab:data_sets} (Appendix).
+We fix the subsampling ratio $\gamma$ and the number of epochs to the values given in Table~\ref{tab:lr_exp_param} (Appendix) for all models.
+The batch sizes in the submodels are defined by scaling $\gamma$ on the corresponding dataset sizes.
+We use $q=0.1$ which means that, for example, if the Poisson subsampling of DP-SGD gives in expectation a batch size of 128 in the tuning phase of our methods, the expected batch sizes for the final models of variant 1 and 2 are 1152 and 1280, respectively.
+We use $\mu=15$ (the expected number of runs for the tuning algorithm).\looseness=-1

-\para{Tuning all hyperaparameters.} Next we jointly optimize the number of epochs, $\gamma$ (batch size), and the learning rate $\eta$ with the hyperparameter candidates from Table~\ref{tab:data_sets}.
+\para{Tuning all hyperparameters.} Next, we jointly optimize the number of epochs, the DP-SGD subsampling ratio $\gamma$, and the learning rate $\eta$ using the hyperparameter candidates given in Table~\ref{tab:data_sets} (Appendix).
 The remaining setup is the same as in the previous experiment.
-Figure~\ref{fig:figure_tune_all} shows the same quantities as Figure~\ref{fig:figure_tune_lr}, however higher values of $\mu$ are used to accommodate to increased hyperaparameter spaces.
+Figure~\ref{fig:figure_tune_all} shows the same quantities as Figures~\ref{fig:figure_tune_lr_dp_sgd} and~\ref{fig:figure_tune_lr_dp_adam}, however, higher values of $\mu$ are used to accommodate to increased hyperparameter spaces.